 Asian Brussels Sprouts

 Looking for a flavourful new way to prepare Brussels Sprouts?
 In this tasty side dish they are thinly shredded and then sautéed in a delicious gingery sauce.
 This one pan side dish takes just minutes to make!
-It’s Paleo, Grain Free, Gluten Free, Vegan and Specific Carbohydrate Diet Legal.
+These Paleo Asian Brussels Sprouts are Grain Free, Gluten Free, Vegan and Specific Carbohydrate Diet Legal.

 As a child I never understood the purpose of brussels sprouts, they were always the last thing left on my plate after a turkey dinner.
 They were nothing more then a bland but healthy side dish which I had to suffer through eating twice a year on Thanksgiving and Christmas.